-Dow Jones & Company is an American publishing and financial information firm.
+Dow Jones & Company is an American publishing and financial information firm.(in Wikipedia)

 The company was founded in 1882 by three reporters: Charles Dow, Edward Jones, and Charles Bergstresser.
 Like The New York Times and the Washington Post, the company was in recent years publicly traded but privately controlled.
 The company was led by the Bancroft family, which effectively controlled 64% of all voting stock, before being acquired by News Corporation.